 A Place Called Ananda: The Trial by Fire That Forged One of the Most Successful Cooperative Communities in the World Today, by Swami Kriyananda

 Swami Kriyananda tells the dramatic story of his separation from Self-Realization Fellowship and the creation of the first Ananda community.

 A Fight for Religious Freedom, by attorney Jon Parsons

-With humor and a lighthearted spirit, Ananda’s attorney tells the David and Goliath story of SRF’s failed attempt to destroy Ananda and Swami Kriyananda through the American legal system.
-In the words of the federal judge in the case, Ananda won at least ninety-five percent of the issues, even though it had scant financial resources and a tiny legal crew, while SRF spent at least $30 million of its members’ funds and was represented by one of the world’s largest legal firms with 1,300 lawyers in 20 cities worldwide.
+With humor and transparent honesty and integrity, Ananda’s attorney tells the David and Goliath story of SRF’s failed attempt to destroy Ananda and Swami Kriyananda through the American law courts.
+According to the federal judge in the case, Ananda won at least ninety-five percent of the issues, even though it had scant financial resources and a tiny legal crew, while SRF spent at least $100 million and was represented by one of the world’s largest legal firms.

 Conversations With Ananda: How We Serve — Finding Happiness & Success Through Joyful Self-Offering.
 Seventy Pioneering Ananda Members Tell Their Stories.
 Edited by Nayaswami Rambhakta, 643 pages

 SRF offers people a fictionalized version of Swami Kriyananda and Ananda in the service of its claim that it alone is authorized to offer the Master’s teachings to the world.
 SRF claims that Ananda members are not true disciples, that Ananda’s Kriya initiation is not valid, that Swami Kriyananda created Ananda out of rage in response to his dismissal by SRF, and that he set himself up as another guru.
 The inspiring personal stories of these seventy Ananda disciples and how they incorporated the teachings in their lives to achieve the greatest success and happiness reveal those claims for the laughable, self-serving fictions they are.